utsur0/clientele/README.md

 Personally unsatisfied with clientside modpacks for Fabric/Quilt, so I integrated some of the best into one pack.

-Introducing a modpack for all fabric/quilt clientele bundling over 90+ mods bringing QoL improvements in Performance, Functionality, and Visuals.
+Introducing a modpack for fabric/quilt clientele bundling over 90+ mods bringing QoL improvements in Performance, Functionality, and Visuals.

 ## ![icon](https://i.imgur.com/fqoLqnn.png) Compatible | Sodium | BetterGUI+ | No Chat Reports | VanillaTweaks | +